Tadukoo/tadukoo.github.io/_stories/lucario-adventure.md

 {% assign versions = site.story_versions | where:"story", short_name | sort:"index" %}
 {% for version in versions %}* [{{version.version}} Version]({{version.url}}) - {{version.blurb}}
 {% endfor %}

-Other versions to be added to this site in the future.